Next-Generation-Internet/Next-Generation-Internet-Core/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License** — free to use, modify, and distribute with attribution.
+This project is licensed under the **GNU General Public License (GPL)** — free to use, modify, and distribute, but any derivative work must also remain open-source under the same license.

 ---